hashicorp/terraform-cdk/CONTRIBUTING.md

 #### Python

-Since Python packges are referenced from `./dist`, there's no symlinking possible for live code updates.
+For Python [examples](./examples/python), packages are referenced from `./dist`, there's no symlinking possible for live code updates.
 You'll have to explictly run `yarn package` to create new packages to be referenced in the Pipefile.

 ### Outside of this Monorepo